Will you earn a top score by using a Princeton Review ACT prep course? Our team has broken down every feature in this course to answer that question.

 Video lessons are then followed by a cool module that lets students put their newfound information to practical use with a series of drills.
 This varied approach ensures that students get the most from every course.

 Princeton’s score report helps students identify weaknesses and guides their studies.
 After taking a practice test, you get a detailed look at your performance by category.
 This makes it easy to optimize your study plan so you can work on areas that need improvement.
-Optimized studies are how Princeton improves your score.

-As you progress through your studies, Princeton’s system will give you a score prediction.
+As you progress through your studies, their system will give you a score prediction.
 This prediction pulls from all previous interactions and estimates your ACT score if you were to take the test right then.

 This feature is best used as a guideline for adapting your study plan though.
 Don’t take this score too seriously.
-Princeton is notorious for being more difficult than the actual ACT exam.
+Princeton Review is notorious for being more difficult than the actual ACT exam.
 Use the score prediction as a tool to help guide your studies.

 Princeton Review Textbooks